yogiben/meteor-mixpanel/README.md

   });
 };
 ```
-This is a 'one size fits all' solution.
-You pay want to modify this code and include it in your `Meteor.startup` functions instead of setting the `identifyUsers` property to `true`.

 ## Mixpanel on the server ##
 Biggest difference to client API is associated events with users.
 See the [api](https://github.com/mixpanel/mixpanel-node) for more details.